-Stress — usually nervous tension or anger — is another cause.
-For instance, a child might worry about a test at school or a change in routine (a new sibling or a new teacher).
+- stress; for instance, from worry about a test or a change in routine.
 Even arguing with parents and siblings can cause enough stress to prompt teeth grinding or jaw clenching.

-Many cases of bruxism go undetected with no ill effects, while others cause headaches or earaches.
-Usually, though, it's more bothersome to other family members because of the grinding sound.
+Many times bruxism (BRUKS-iz-em) isn’t noticed and doesn’t cause problems.
+Often, it's more bothersome to other family members because of the grinding sound.

-Lots of kids who grind their teeth aren't even aware of it, so it's often siblings or parents who identify the problem.
+Many kids who grind their teeth don’t know they do.
+Often, siblings or parents are the ones who notice the problem.

 Some signs to watch for:

 - grinding noises when your child is sleeping

 - complaints of a sore jaw or face after waking up in the morning

 If you think your child grinds their teeth, visit the dentist, who will check the teeth for chipped enamel and unusual wear and tear, and spray air and water on them to check for sensitivity.

 If the teeth are damaged, the dentist may ask a few questions to look what’s causing the grinding, such as misaligned teeth or stress.

 If teeth-grinding and clenching make a child's face and jaw sore or damage the teeth, dentists may prescribe a special night guard.
 Molded to a child's teeth, the night guard is similar to the mouthpieces athletes wear to protect their teeth.
 A night guard can take some getting used to, but it usually helps quickly.